Max-Coin/maxcoin/doc/build-msw.md

 6 - Celebrate!
 ==============
-After completing steps 1 - 5, MaxCoin/src/maxcoind.exe, MaxCoin/maxcoin-qt.exe, and Maxcoin/contrib/installer/maxcoin-installer.exe should be built and ready for use.
+After completing steps 1 - 5, C:\maxcoin\src\maxcoind.exe, C:\maxcoin\release\maxcoin-qt.exe, and C:\maxcoin\contrib\installer\maxcoin-installer.exe should be built and ready for use.
 That's it!

 Automation
 ==========
 The commands used for step #2 (Install Maxcoin Dependencies) and steps 3 - 5 (Build maxcoind, maxcoin-qt, and maxcoin-installer.exe) can be automated through MINGW32 bash and DOS bat files.
 Those commands and suggested file organization is listed below:

-1. Create a "maxcoin-deps.sh" folder in "C:\" that contains the following:
+1. Create a "maxcoin-deps.sh" folder in "C:\\" that contains the following:

 ```
 echo